Level/levelup/README.md

 Important considerations
 ------------------------

-* LevelDB is thread-safe but is suitable for accessing with multiple processes.
+* LevelDB is thread-safe but is **not** suitable for accessing with multiple processes.
 You should only ever have a LevelDB database open from a single Node.js process.

 TODO
 ----